NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 [![GDC Submission Wizard Validate Files](images/GDC_Submission_Wizard_Validate.png)](images/GDC_Submission_Wizard_Validate.png "Click to see the full image.")

-Once all files have been added, clicking on _'VALIDATE'_ will check if files are valid for submission.
+Once all files have been added, clicking on _'VALIDATE'_ will check if the files are valid for submission.

 [![Confirm Submission](images/GDC_Submission_Wizard_Confirm.png)](images/GDC_Submission_Wizard_Confirm.png "Click to see the full image.")

 If the upload contains invalid files, the user will not be able to submit the data and those files will need to be either corrected and re-uploaded or removed from the submission.